jjam912/note_utility/noteutil2/RULES.md

     You cannot go from a level 1 heading to a level 3 heading.
 3. Going back up a level of heading (level 3 to 2) to the previous heading is not allowed.
     Either type the notes that are intended for the 2nd level heading immediately after it, or create a new 2nd level heading.
+4. Do not use the heading character within the first n characters of your notes, with n being the number of headings.
-4. Headings are considered notes too, and thus must also comply with the note rules.
+5. Headings are considered notes too, and thus must also comply with the note rules.

 ## Custom Comparisons:

+## Order of Conversion:
+The order of conversion is the order in which NoteUtil creates its notes.
+Here is the order:

+1. Headings
+2. Pairs
+3. Content

+This means that anything lower in the creation hierarchy should not interfere with anything higher in the creation hierarchy.